atnjqt/compassionapp/README.md

 > For `appID='292301126304936'` our Meta Developer application [https://developers.facebook.com/apps/292301126304936/](https://developers.facebook.com/apps/292301126304936/)

-- Navigate to https://localhost:3000/ (no SSL yet), login with the pre-configured **Compassion FB Tester - compassion_mdpcgci_tester@tfbnw.net** (as Etienne for pw) for basic oauth integration
+- Navigate to https://localhost:3000/ (no SSL yet, will eventually be https://compassionmode.asc.upenn.edu), login with the pre-configured **FB Tester Account Email** for basic login & oauth integration example.

 ____